 It’s an unfortunate truth that marriage used to be more about an exchange of property than love, but thankfully times have evolved.
 In the 19th century, the tradition of asking a father for his daughter’s hand in marriage was popularized.
-Though the romance of becoming husband and wife had reached that time, women were still largely under the control of their parents, so permission was required.
-That is no longer the case, but many people still partake in the tradition.
-However, nowadays the hopeful grooms typically ask for the father’s blessing as a gesture of respect, rather than feeling compelled to by society.
+Though the romance of becoming husband and wife had reached that time, women were still largely under the control of their parents, so permission to marry from a future father-in-law was required.
+That is no longer the case, but many people still partake in the tradition to ask a father to marry his daughter.
+However, nowadays the hopeful grooms typically ask for the father’s blessing as a gesture of respect, rather than feeling compelled to request permission to marry by society.

 - Don’t ask anyway if she expresses disdain towards the tradition.
-Let her explain it to her parents if they are upset after your engagement.
+If you feel her parents think it's important one way or another, make sure your focus is on your future wife.
+Let her explain it to her parents if they are upset after your engagement – she's their daughter, and if she explains it to them, they will understand why you didn't ask them first.

-- Don’t ask for his blessing the first time you meet the man.
-Even if it has to be during the same visit, have it be one of the last things you do before you leave, so her father feels he’s gotten to know you.
+- Don’t ask for her father's blessing the first time you meet the man.
+This happens frequently on reality TV shows like The Bachelor; however, it should not be done in real life – unless there's a special circumstance.
+Even if it has to be during the same visit, have it be one of the last things you do before you leave, so her father feels he’s gotten to know you first.

-- Do keep in mind what kind of man her father is – very traditional or more easy-going.
+- Do keep in mind what kind of man her father is – very traditional or more of an easy-going personality.
 That will affect how formal you should be during the encounter.
+We've seen some grooms have formal meetings with their future father-in-laws, while others have the conversation over a couple shots of tequila.
+Make it work for you and your future family!

-- Don’t forget to mention how great a job her parents did in raising the woman you love.
+- Don’t forget to mention how great of a job her parents did in raising the woman you love.
 You’re explaining why you want to marry their daughter, so make them feel like they are a part of that.
+A genuine compliment can go a long way and will be appreciated for years, even after you say "I do."

 - Do be prepared to explain your financially stability and plans for the future, because her father will probably ask.

 - Don't quickly dismiss him if he does not give his blessing – is it as simple as he doesn't trust any man with his daughter?
 Is it a religious or cultural difference he can't move past?
-If so, you and your beloved may have to consider getting married without his approval.
+If so, you and your beloved may have to consider getting married without his approval...
 But if there's something else giving him pause, find out what it is.
-He may have a point.
+He may have a point and you may need to consider it before you propose.

-- Don’t panic if her parents ask why you want to meet, simply say you have something important you'd like to discuss.
-They'll probably already have an idea of what you're going to ask at that point.
+- Don’t panic if her parents ask why you want to meet!
+Simply say you have something important you'd like to discuss.
+They'll probably already have an idea of what you're going to ask at that point, which may help to ease your jitters.